 |Interfaith Services with Other Congregations|

-Congregation Beth Shalom together with five other faith-based congregations in the Ninth Ward supports Family Promise of Northern New Castle County, a non-profit, 501(C)3 organization, with the goal of preventing and ending homelessness for families with children.
-During four week-long commitments throughout the year, the congregations work together to provide volunteers to set up sleeping accommodations, prepare meals, assist with transportation (van provided), plan and participate in family activities, and provide warm and caring fellowship by interacting with the families.
-Along with the staff of Family Promise, we help move families along a path to their own independent and sustainable living.
+Congregation Beth Shalom together with five other faith-based congregations in the Ninth Ward supports Family Promise of Northern New Castle County, a non-profit, 501-C3 organization, with the goal of preventing and ending homelessness for families with children.
+During four one-week-long commitments throughout the year, the congregations work together to provide volunteers to set up sleeping accommodations, prepare meals, assist with transportation (van provided), plan and participate in family activities, and provide warm and caring fellowship by interacting with the families.
+Along with the staff of Family Promise, we help move families along a path to their own independent and sustainable living Family Promise hosting dates for 2020/2021 are the weeks beginning: October 18, December 20, January 17 (2021), May 2, September 26, and December 12.
+To volunteer or to receive more information, please contact Stacey F. at (302) 654-4462.

 Hanover Food Pantry

-Twice a year, during the High Holy Days and Passover, CBS runs a food drive to help restock the food pantry at Hanover Presbyterian Church which provides free groceries to families experiencing food insecurity in our Ninth Ward community.
+Twice a year, during the High Holy Days and Passover, CBS runs a food drive to help restock the pantry which provides free groceries to families experiencing food insecurity in our Ninth Ward community.
 The pantry is open every Thursday morning and last year more than 2,500 people were served.
-For more information, please contact Donna Miller.
+For more information, contact Katie G. at (302) 654-4462.

 In our continuing efforts to embrace and serve our community, CBS instituted a mentoring partnership with Warner and Shortlidge Elementary Schools.
-We are looking for adults who are willing to give 30 to 40 minutes of their week to serve as a mentor for a student Kindergarten to 5th Grade.
+We are looking for adults who are willing to give 30-40 minutes of their week to serve as a mentor for a student, grades K-5.
 There is little else that is more rewarding than knowing that you made a difference in the life of a child.
-To volunteer or to receive more information, please contact Sharon Rosengarten.
+To volunteer or to receive more information, please contact Sharon R. at (302) 654-4462.

-Congregation Beth Shalom works through Jewish Family Services to help newly arrived refugee families.
-In 2017, a community coalition of Hanover Presbyterian Church, Westminster Presbyterian Church, and Congregation Beth Shalom supported a newly arrived Refugee Family from Afghanistan.
-We provide material support when needed, but mainly provide life coaching skills while extending the hospitality of our houses of worship and congregants' homes.
-We help integrate families into the Wilmington community by planning trips to parks, museums, movie theaters, and amusement centers.
-Led by Karolin and Mark Lipman.
+Congregation Beth Shalom worked with Jewish Family Services to help newly arrived refugee families.
+Beginning in 2017, a community coalition of Hanover Presbyterian Church, Westminster Presbyterian Church, and CBS supported newly arrived Refugee Families, one from Afghanistan and one from the Democratic Republic of Congo.
+We provided material support when needed, but mainly provided life coaching skills while extending the hospitality of our houses of worship and congregants' homes.
+We helped integrate families into the Wilmington community by planning trips to parks, museums, movie theaters, amusement centers and more.

 Peace Drums, a Galilean Steel Band, is an interfaith initiative to promote peace among Jewish, Muslim and Christian Youth living in the Galilee Region of Israel.
 Israeli middle school students learn to play steel drums together with the goal of building trust among children that leads to a future of peace.
 This unique student band visited the US in April 2016 giving performances in Philadelphia, New York, and Wilmington.
 CBS families provided homes to house these visitors and formed enduring friendships.
-We hope to again host several students during a return trip in Spring 2019.
-To learn more, please contact Josh Sachs or Michele Weiner.
+They were scheduled to return to Delaware in April of 2020 but the trip had to be cancelled due to COVID-19.
+We hope to welcome them back again soon.

 Emmanuel Dining Room

 As part of Tikkun Olam, we prepare and serve meals at Emmanuel Dining Room, a dining room offering high quality, nutritious meals to city residents who may otherwise have to deal with hunger.
-If interested in helping on our assigned dates – February 7, March 7, and April 7 - please contact Elaine Schmerling.
+If interested in helping on our assigned dates, February 7 (2021), March 7, and April 7 , or to donate baked goods, please contact Elaine S. at (302) 654-4462.